Israeli Strikes Kill At Least 25 In Gaza And Huckabee Makes First Appearance As US Ambassador

 ——-

 Khaled reported from Cairo.
-Associated Press writer Sam Mednick in Tel Aviv, Israel, contributed to this report.
+Associated Press writer Sam Mednick in Tel Aviv, Israel and Julia Frankel in Jerusalem contributed to this report.